AlmaLinux/almalinux.org/CONTRIBUTING.md

 ### Process

-- Before you begin writing the blog post, we strongly recommend that you search existing open and closed issues for similar content, to prevent duplication.
+- Before you begin writing the blog post, we strongly recommend that you search existing open and closed issues [and existing blog posts](https://github.com/AlmaLinux/almalinux.org/tree/master/content/blog) for similar content, to prevent duplication.
 - We also recommend that you open an issue on the repo to propose your blog post before you begin writing it, to ensure that your blog post would be appropriate for the AlmaLinux blog.
 - Please fork the [almalinux.org](https://github.com/AlmaLinux/almalinux.org) repo and submit a pull request with your blog post addition from there.
 - Once you submit your pull request, tag @bennyvasquez for a review.